Table of Contents

 It isn’t easy to foretell the weather at Everest Base Camp.
 Changing the weather’s trajectory means you must be ready for anything.
 It is often much colder at night than it is during the day.
 The winter evenings may be as hard as -20 degrees Celsius, while the summer days can reach up to 25 degrees Celsius.
 Even though the sky is bright in the morning, clouds may roll in by midday and block the view of the mountaintops covered in snow.

 The temperatures tend to be milder in the spring.
 The daytime highs range from 17°C to 25°C, while the nightly lows may dip to -15°C. The seasons cause a range of temperature changes.
 No of the season, you should always be ready for unexpected weather changes.

-The trek to Everest offers a chance to see many different kinds of plants and animals.
+The trek to Everest offers a chance to see many different plants and animals.
 The Sagarmatha National Park’s hiking route encircles an area of 1148 square kilometers in the Himalayan ecological zone.
 In 1979, Sagarmatha Park received a second designation as a World Natural Heritage site for its exceptional, rare, and picturesque qualities.

 Many species of unique animals, birds, and reptiles make their homes in the Everest Base Camp area.

 An impressive 118 bird species and 26 butterfly species have made this park their permanent home.
 Animals call the Everest region home, including the red panda, the snow leopard, the clouded leopard, the Himalayan Tahrs, the musk deer, and the wild yak. , Himalayan black bears, Mountain wolves, wild boars, Leopard cats, and barking deer may also be observed in the region’s deep forest.